Meet the Governors

 Vickie Roberts - Vice Chair of Governors

 My name is Vickie Roberts.
 I am married to Stuart and we have 3 children: Eden, Charlie and Scarlet.
-Eden is currently in Year 7, Charlie in Year 2 and Scarlet in Year 1.
+Eden is at high school; Charlie and Scarlet attend Hob Hill.
 I have lived in and around the area all my life and we have lived in Brereton since 2004.

 I have a degree in Metallurgy and have worked since graduation as a Metallurgist.
 I currently use these skills in my role as a Surveyor.
 I ensure that the manufacture of components which will end up being in highly safety critical situations (such as on oil rigs on subsea lines) is undertaken safely and in line with strict guidelines.